User acquisition strategy: Best practices for marketing mobile games

 By using data to spot trends in user behavior, you can strategically persuade users to install you app, building a larger community while significantly increasing your game’s revenue and engagements.
 Your UA strategy also allows you to learn what users want from your app, which users are the highest value to you, and what can be done to increase return on investment (ROI).
 This eliminates any guesswork and gives you information that can be confidently included in your overall strategy for optimal results.

 User acquisition: 9 best practices for gaming apps

 Paid UA channels enable you to advertise your game and encourage users to install.
 Examples of paid UA channels include Facebook ads, Apple Search Ads and Google’s UAC.
 When using paid user acquisition channels, it’s important to define which target audiences are relevant to your app.
 With a clear view on who you want to target, you can make use of paid channels that offer exposure based on criteria such as location or demographic.
 However, it’s also smart to test different demographics and users grouped by specific characteristics to learn what works best for your app over time.
 When setting up campaigns for new apps, this creates a win-win scenario: these tests will either give you new demographics to target, or lead to valuable lessons as to who you don’t want to target moving forward.

 ASO is a hugely valuable, cost effective method of bringing users to your mobile game.
 Just like SEO for mobile web, ASO is the practice of optimizing your app store entry to achieve the highest ranking.
 This means learning everything you can about the app store’s indexation and creating communicative and engaging creative based on that criteria.

-When done right, ASO has the potential to attract high value users without the cost of a campaign.
+When done right, app store optimization has the potential to attract high value users without the cost of a campaign.
 To improve your ranking, it’s important to:

 - Use keywords in your app’s name